What to do when Life Literally Makes no Sense-

 I am happy, not because you were made sorry, but because your sorrow led you to repentance.
 For you became sorrowful as God intended and so were not harmed in any way by us– 2nd Corinthians 7:9 NIV

-Global canceling happens when someone gets caught doing something or saying something a group of people do not like.
-The group goes after the “bad person” and punishes them for their language and/or behavior.
-The person being cancelled is then publicly disgraced and shamed usually on social media.
+Someone gets caught doing something or saying something a group of people do not like.
+The group goes after the “bad person” and punishes them for their language, behavior or in more extreme cases, wrong thoughts about in issue.
+The “bad person” is then publicly disgraced and shamed usually on social media.
 In the most extreme cases the person loses their job, reputation and social status.
 They essentially become an outcast or a social pariah.

-A person is privately canceled when a friend or family member cuts them out of their life and gives them the silent treatment without explaining why they are giving them the silent treatment.
+A friend or family member cuts someone out of their life and gives them the silent treatment without explaining why they are giving them the silent treatment.

 Sigh.

-Purportedly, the whole point of cancelling someone is to get them to a place of conviction in their lives, where they acknowledge their sins and misdeeds so they can grow and become a better person.
-Anyone who has actually been cancelled (either in a global or a personal way) will tell you it feels like judgment with no trial, no opportunity to make a defense, no mercy whatsoever.
+Purportedly, the whole purpose of cancelling someone is to get them to a place of conviction in their lives, where they acknowledge their sins and misdeeds so they can grow and become a better person.
+Anyone who has actually been cancelled (in any way) will tell you it feels like judgment with no trial, no opportunity to make a defense, no mercy whatsoever.

 For the record.

 I am not an advocate of cancelling.
-It is, in my opinion, perhaps the least healthy, least virtuous thing we do in this raging-dumpster-fire of a culture and that’s saying something.
+In my opinion, it is, perhaps the least healthy, least virtuous thing we do in this raging-dumpster-fire of a culture and that’s saying something.
 However, the nature and stated purpose of cancelling raises an important question for believers:

 Is there a difference between condemnation and conviction?